Aya Nakamura: 2018–2020: Nakamura

-On 6 April 2018, Nakamura released "Djadja"—the first single from her second album—which stayed two consecutive weeks at number one on the French charts and was later certified Diamond.
-Its music video reached a billion YouTube views in February 2025, making Nakamura the first female African artist to achieve such a feat.
+On 6 April 2018, Nakamura released "Djadja"—the lead single from her second studio album—which spent two consecutive weeks at number one on the French charts and was later certified diamond.
+Its music video reached one billion YouTube views in February 2025, making Nakamura the first female African artist to achieve the feat.

 The song became a hit in France as well as internationally.
 Nakamura became the first French female artist to reach number one in the Netherlands since Édith Piaf with "Non, je ne regrette rien", in 1961.

 "Djadja" was also the first Francophone song since 2009 to reach the top of the Dutch charts, the last one being "Alors on danse" by Belgian artist Stromae.
-"Djadja" then conquered charts and radios all over Europe.
+"Djadja" charted strongly across Europe, reaching the top five in Spain, top 40 in Belgium, Italy, Hungary, and Switzerland, as well as charting in Germany and Sweden.

-Nakamura's next single was "Copines", released in August 2018.
-It entered at number four in France before climbing to number one in November 2018 and was also certified Diamond.

-On 2 November 2018, Nakamura released her second album, Nakamura.

-In January 2019, she won the European Music Moves Talent Award for Best Urban album.
+Nakamura's next single, "Copines", released in August 2018, entered at number four in France, before climbing to number one in November.
+It went on to be certified Diamond.
+Also in November, Nakamura released her second album, Nakamura.
+Following its success, the singer won the European Music Moves Talent Award for Best Urban album in January 2019.
+In April, she released the video for "Pookie", which became the most-viewed French music video that year.

-In February 2019, she was nominated for Song of the Year and Best Urban Album at the France Music Awards.

-In April 2019, she released the video for "Pookie", which became the most-viewed French music video that year.
 In August, she issued a remix of the song, featuring American rapper Lil Pump.
 In May 2019, she was portrayed by The New York Times as "one of the most important acts in Europe now, musically and socially".

 In June 2019, she earned her first nomination at the BET Awards as Best International Act.

 In October, "Djadja" went Platinum in Spain and Portugal, while "Pookie" was certified double Platinum in Italy.

-On 25 October 2019, Nakamura released a re-issue of the now double Platinum Nakamura, with five new songs, including the top-five single "40%".

-In the December year-end recaps, she was named Most Watched French female artist in 2019 by YouTube and Most Streamed French female artist in 2019 by Spotify.

-On 3 January 2020, it was announced that she would perform at that year's Coachella Festival.
+In the December year-end recaps, Nakamura was named Most Watched French female artist in 2019 by YouTube and Most Streamed French female artist in 2019 by Spotify.
+In January 2020, it was announced that she would perform at that year's Coachella Festival.

 On 12 June, Nakamura released a Spanish-language version of "Djadja", with Colombian singer Maluma.